Eagles acquire pass rusher Jaelan Phillips from Dolphins

 However, his next two seasons were ended by injury, including a would-be breakout campaign in 2023 in which he racked up 6½ sacks in eight games.
 That year, Phillips tore his Achilles.
 The following season, he partially tore his ACL after just four games.

-Phillips has managed to stay healthy so far this season.
-He has started in all nine games with the Dolphins and has heated up in recent weeks, collecting three sacks in the last five games, including the Dolphins’ most recent Thursday night loss to the Baltimore Ravens.
+Phillips has managed to stay healthy this season.
+He has started in all nine games with the Dolphins and has heated up in recent weeks, collecting three sacks in the last five games.

+He notched his last sack in the Dolphins’ most recent Thursday night loss to the Baltimore Ravens, a performance that preempted the firing of former general manager Chris Grier and an anticipated fire sale for 2-7 Miami.

+According to Next Gen Stats, Phillips’ 29 pressures this season (which is tied with Hunt, among others) rank 12th among all defensive players in the NFL.

-The 6-foot-5, 263-pound edge rusher is set to reunite with defensive coordinator Vic Fangio, who held the same title with the Dolphins in 2023.
+The 6-foot-5, 263-pound edge rusher is set to reunite with defensive coordinator Vic Fangio.
+He held the same title with the Dolphins in 2023, the year Phillips was on the ascent before his season-ending injury.

+The acquisition of Phillips marks Howie Roseman’s third move in the past week ahead of Tuesday’s trade deadline.
+The Eagles general manager has added options in the secondary, picking up outside cornerback Jaire Alexander from the Ravens and slot cornerback Michael Carter II from the New York Jets.